Errors and Warnings¶

 ¶

 Warning that a Verilator metacomment, or configuration file command uses syntax that has been deprecated.
-Upgrade the code to the replacement that should be suggested by the warning message.
+Upgrade the code to the replacement typically suggested by the warning message.

 -